reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

   onClose={() => this.setState({ photos: [] })}
 ```

 Also, our Input looks a little plain as it is.
-Let's add a border, margin and placeholder:
+Lets add a border, margin and placeholder:

 ```js
   <Input ref="search" placeholder="Enter your search" styles={{